Building & Loading ‘Big Test Data’ into MarkLogic

 Relational vs. Document Data Model

 When data gets too big for a relational table, you must either add columns, or modify the data.
-Both those options are untenable when the volume and variety of data grow too fast.
+Both of these options are untenable when the volume and variety of data grow too fast.
 For this reason, some data architects turn to enterprise NoSQL databases like MarkLogic to keep up.

 The MarkLogic DB